alexlafetra/alexlafetra.github.io/stepchild/manual/manual.md

 ###### I couldn't find a good source for how many write cycles the Pico's flash is rated for, but most flash storage falls in the range of 10k--100k cycles, which means you may get as few as 10k "saves" before the onboard flash is significantly degraded.
 So don't go crazy, but the good news is that saving a sequence 5x a day would give you at least 5 years worth of Stepchilding.
 You can be pretty liberal with it.

-If the current sequence hasn’t been saved yet, quicksaving will prompt you to enter a filename and save the sequence like you would when [creating a new save](#111-saving).
+If the current sequence hasn’t been saved yet, quicksaving will prompt you to enter a filename and save the sequence like you would when [creating a new save](#112-file-browsing).

+## 11.2 File Browsing

+The Stepchild's

 ## 11.3 Uploading to a Computer